Experimentation

 This broadcast has 120+ minutes of keynotes, interviews and winners

-The live broadcast starts on May 23rd, 6 pm UTC
+The live broadcast started on May 23rd, 6 pm UTC

 ABOUT THIS AWARDS EVENT